ovhlabs/knowledge-base/en/_posts/2016-08-17-dbaas-queue-https.md

 - Produce one or many messages to your topic with a POST request
 - Consume one or many messages from your topic with a GET request

-Plus, it comes with HTTPS support, for free.
+Moreover, it comes with HTTPS support, for free.

 ## Usage